tatey/conformist/README.md

 end
 ```

 Works with one column too.
-Instead of getting an array of strings, you get one string.
+Instead of getting a collection of objects, you get one object.

 ``` ruby
 column :first_name, 0 do |value|